hashemisa/pure-web-components-auto-loader/README.md

-# Pure & standard Web Components autoLoader
+# Autoloader for standard web components; Pure

 With a simple combination and creative approach, you can easily load all your standard components through an unzipped JavaScript that is only 64 bytes.